Employment Support

 If you need modifications or adjustments to your workplace to accommodate your disability so you can work at your best, you can ask your employer to make changes around your office and general work area.

 Nick Palmer is living life on his terms.
 On his living room wall is a photo of him sitting on a Harley with a black helmet and boots.
 It’s surrounded by photos of his family, friends and adventures from Perth to Tamworth.
-His yoga mat is on the floor and his bowling gear is in the cupboard.

 If you told Natasha Ricks a few years ago that she’d be working in customer service and talking to people on the phone every day, she wouldn’t have believed you.